-Diphenhydramine is an over-the-counter (OTC) antihistamine that can help with allergies and sleep.
-It is unlikely to cause insomnia since doctors recommend it as a short-term treatment for this condition.
+Diphenhydramine is an antihistamine that can help with allergies and sleep.
+It is unlikely to cause insomnia as it is a short-term treatment for this condition.
 However, it is possible for it to negatively impact sleep.

 Insomnia may occur if diphenhydramine is not helping enough with an underlying sleep disorder.

 It may also cause unpleasant side effects that disrupt sleep, or paradoxical excitation, which is when a drug that usually helps with sleep

 Keep reading to find out whether diphenhydramine can cause insomnia.